spilledBeansEverywhere/SMS-Speedrunning-Guide/pianta3.md

 Grab the ledge of the gold mushroom and get up.
 While doing a small jump towards the mayor, perform 2 (or more) spam sprays.
 Keep spraying water in case the mayor isn't clean.
 Talk to the mayor and get the shine.

 If you ever play this level and you find yourself confused as to what you are losing time to, it is probably the clean.
 This is why it is important to do at least 2 spam sprays, and to aim towards and get close to the mayor as to ensure most water particles hit him.

-## Personal Notes
-This shine is quite tricky as it is, and these strats demand even more technical ability out of the player.
-However, getting a hang of everything will make this shine so much more fun and exciting!
-I recommend adding theses strats to RTA when ready.
-Also, practice practice practice!
-There is LOTS of room for optimization here!
-This strat can net you anything between a low 30 and a high 28 IL time!